Iain Lee: The Late Night Alternative

 The Late Night Alternative (TLNA) is an online phone-in show Lee and Katherine Boyle hosted on streaming platform Twitch.
 The programme was first broadcast on British radio station Talkradio between March 2016 and June 2020, and won several Audio and Radio Industry Awards, including 'Best Speech Presenter – Non-Breakfast' for Lee.
 In July 2020, Lee and Boyle announced the programme's return via Twitch, with the first episode airing on 20 July.

 In May 2017, Lee and Boyle created a record for a phone-in British radio show when the pair took over 150 calls in one three hour show, after announcing anyone could call and would be put through straight to air.
 The attempt to take a world record 200 calls failed when the phone system broke down due to the number of callers attempting to get through.

-On 19 December 2018, a man called the show after taking an overdose.
+On 19 December 2018, a man called the show after a drug overdose.
 Lee kept the man on the line whilst Boyle directed the emergency services to his location, with many on social media praising Lee's decisive actions.
-Lee revealed on 24 December 2018 that the man had survived and was now back home after receiving specialist treatment for two days.
+Lee stated on 24 December 2018 that the man had survived and was now back home after receiving specialist treatment for two days.
 Lee and Boyle were later awarded a Gold in the 'Moment of the Year' category at the 2020 Audio and Radio Industry Awards for this call.

-On 2 June 2020, Lee announced his contract at Talkradio would not be renewed, having presented his final program the previous evening.
-On 10 July, the pair issued a press release confirming they had been signed by internet streaming service Twitch and would re-launch the program on 20 July.
+On 2 June 2020, Lee announced his contract at Talkradio would not be renewed, having presented his final programme the previous evening.
+On 10 July 2020, the pair issued a press release confirming they had been signed by internet streaming service Twitch and would re-launch the programme on 20 July.

 Personal life

 In March 2018, Lee announced that he and his wife, broadcaster Helena Wilkinson, were getting divorced.
 The couple have two sons.
 At the time of the announcement, Lee confessed he had relapsed in drug use after being sober for 13 years, in a three-month period following his stint on I'm a Celebrity...
 Get Me Out of Here!, to which he credited Katherine Boyle in taking him to an Alcoholics Anonymous meeting.
 In September 2020, Lee said he had broken a two-and-a-half year period of sobriety when he relapsed on cocaine.

+Lee legally changed his name to Iain Felix Diamond Lee, with his middle names being chosen by his sons.

-In July 2019, Lee came out as bisexual on his radio show, something that he had felt embarrassed about and tried to handle it with drugs and being unfaithful.
+In July 2019, Lee came out as bisexual on his radio show, something that he had felt embarrassed about and tried to handle it with drugs and extramarital affairs.
 He credited sessions with a therapist to deal with his depression, which began when he started having sex with older men at fourteen.
 He realised that "Now I can see that it was abuse."

 In September 2020, Lee started a college course to become a counsellor.